JathinDandeboyina/POWERMAX-VMAX-ALL-FLASH-REST-API-CLI/README.md

 # Examples
-All the commands are self explainatory.
-The only thing you need to do one time is generating auth token for each user/SID combination.
+Most of the commands are self explainatory.
+The one time thing you need to do is generating auth token for each user/SID combination.

 1. Generate authentication token, needed to be run only once.
 Remains active unless you change the password for the user.
 ```